 |'William Widmore's pottery cupboard: excavations in Thames Street, London, 1974-8' in London Archaeologist 14 (2014), 19-23.||8.2MB|

 Archive reports and archive data which are currently being worked on

-The archive report on the largest site, Billingsgate Lorry Park (BIG82, also called Billingsgate for short) is the narrative account of the 17 stratigraphic periods on the site, from the 2nd century to the 18th century, by the supervisor, Steve Roskams.
-This will eventually be placed in the publication, probably on a CD with other archive information.
+The archive report on the largest site, Billingsgate Lorry Park (BIG82, also called Billingsgate for short) is the narrative account of the ten stratigraphic periods on the site from the 12th century to the 18th century.